AlbertVeli/heightmap/README.md

-Proggy to read raw heightmap data from the file *srtm_ramp2.world.86400x43200.bin* and write the wanted area of the world a png 16-bit grayscale heightmap image.
+Proggy to read raw heightmap data from the file *srtm_ramp2.world.86400x43200.bin* and write the wanted area of the world to a png 16-bit grayscale heightmap image.

 Before running the program first time, download the raw srtm data file:

 http://visibleearth.nasa.gov/view.php?id=73934

-The file can also be downloaded with the script get_datafile.sh.
+The file can also be downloaded with the script *get_datafile.sh*.
 Then unpack the file with gunzip:

 <code>
 gunzip srtm_ramp2.world.86400x43200.bin.gz